NeonPixels/blasphemous.iter-tormenti/README.md

 1. Download the latest release of the [Modding API](https://github.com/BrandenEK/Blasphemous-Modding-API/releases)
 2. Follow the instructions there on how to install the API
 3. Download the latest release of the mod from the [Releases](https://github.com/NeonPixels/blasphemous.iter-tormenti/releases) page
-4. Extract the contents of the IterTormenti.zip file into the "Modding" folder
+4. Extract the contents of the `IterTormenti.zip` file into the `Modding` folder

 ---

 <!--
 ## Available commands
-- Press the 'backslash' key to open the debug console
+- Press the `backslash` key to open the debug console
 - Type the desired command followed by the parameters all separated by a single space

 | Command | Parameters | Description |